matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Variable/system-variables/lower_case_tables_name.md

 ### Parameter set to 1

-将 `lower_case_table_names` Set to 1. identifiers are stored in lowercase and name comparisons are case insensitive.
+ Set `lower_case_table_names` to 1. identifiers are stored in lowercase and name comparisons are case insensitive.

 **Example**